Front Royal to Harpers Ferry: Days 80-83

 After much debate, I decide to try a pair of Oboz: sturdy looking trail runners that resemble sneakers more than hiking boots.
 Mom and Dad drive home the next day as I try my Oboz for the first time.

 The short hike into Harpers Ferry leaves my feet somewhat sore; I chalk that up to breaking in the new pair of shoes.
+A small piece of notebook paper wedged under a log marks the start of the 4-state challenge.
+Here, the trail winds quickly into Virginia, West Virginia, Maryland, and Pennsylvania.
+Some hikers try to touch all four states in a day.
 Once in town, I join Tom, Carter, and Kali at their hotel room, and think no more of the shoes.

 We enjoy a pizza dinner while watching Mastermind.
 I look forward to spending the next morning in town.
 Little do I realize how much trouble the Oboz will bring me…